dschrempf/blog/hugo/content/Links.md

 ## English {#english}

+<span class="timestamp-wrapper"><span class="timestamp">[2020-04-29 Wed] </span></span> [Pseudoscience and COVID-19 — we’ve had enough already](https://www.nature.com/articles/d41586-020-01266-z), Nature.

+> There is some evidence that alternative treatments and placebo effects can
+> relieve distress — a common justification for tolerating unproven alternative
+> treatments.
+But it’s inappropriate to deceive people (even for their benefit)
+> with magical thinking, and it is inappropriate for scientists to let such
+> misinformation go unremarked.

 <span class="timestamp-wrapper"><span class="timestamp">[2019-08-30 Fri] </span></span> [The Secret Shame of Middle-Class Americans](https://www.theatlantic.com/magazine/archive/2016/05/my-secret-shame/476415/), TheAtlantic.
 Nearly
 half of Americans would have trouble finding $400 to pay for an emergency.
 I’m